colugomusic/scuff/README.md

 # scuff (work in progress)

-I am working on a cross-platform CLAP/VST3 audio plugin sandboxing system.
+I am working on a cross-platform CLAP/VST3 audio plugin sandboxing system for Windows, macOS and Linux.
 Since this is not an easy problem to solve, I am trying to design the system to be generic enough that nobody has to figure it out ever again.
 They can just use this instead.
 The project consists of:
 - [A sandbox executable](sbox) responsible for hosting one or more plugin instances.
 - [A scanner executable](scan) which can scan the system for installed plugins.
 - [A static library](client) which encapsulates the sandboxing system and allows us to use it within our audio applications.

-If you have expertise in this area and want to help then please get in touch.

-I am targeting Windows, macOS and Linux.
-My immediate plan is to start by implementing CLAP support only and then add VST3 support later.
-I am planning to use [nappgui](https://github.com/frang75/nappgui_src) to handle opening editor windows within the sandbox processes.

 Here is a blog post about this project: https://www.patreon.com/posts/plugin-110821252

 Here is the interface of the client library in its current state: [client/include/scuff/client.hpp](client/include/scuff/client.hpp)

+## Current status

+### The scanner
+Finished for CLAP plugins.

+### The sandboxing backend and framework
+Pretty much done.
+By this I'm talking about all the sandbox process management, shared memory management, interprocess communication, and the client API.
+Everything appears to work well on Windows.
+Have not yet done enough testing on macOS and Linux.

+### CLAP-based audio effects
+About 99% done.
+I worked towards this goal first because this is what I need for my own project.
+More tests need to be written.

+### CLAP-based instruments or other kinds of devices
+Not done but the framework is all there.
+I just don't need this for my own project yet so I'm not working on it.

+### VST3 support
+Not started at all because I don't need it for my own project but everything is sort of written with this in mind.

 ## Glossary